What Are the Latest Roblox Platform Updates and Developer Announcements in March 2026?

 What are the most significant Roblox platform updates, announcements, or developer news from the last 24 hours?

 March 2026 brought a wave of significant platform updates that reshape how developers build, monetize, and manage Roblox experiences.
-According to announcements on the Roblox Developer Forum throughout the month, these changes focus on expanding technical capabilities, improving player safety, enhancing avatar fidelity, scaling social features, and tightening marketplace quality standards.
+According to announcements on the Roblox Developer Forum throughout the month and into early April, these changes focus on expanding technical capabilities, improving player safety, enhancing avatar fidelity, scaling social features, and tightening marketplace quality standards.
 Whether you're scaling a popular game or launching your first experience, understanding these updates helps you stay compliant and leverage new tools effectively.

 The updates range from backend infrastructure improvements to visible changes affecting millions of creators.
 Some, like the Premium requirement for 2D items, have sparked community debate about accessibility for smaller developers.
-Others, like Extended Services for Data Stores, the breakthrough Solid Modeling on Meshes, Phase 2 of the Avatar Joint Upgrade, and the expansion of Voice Chat to 100 concurrent users, provide long-requested functionality that solves real scalability, creative, and social problems.
+Others, like Extended Services for Data Stores, the breakthrough Solid Modeling on Meshes, Phase 2 of the Avatar Joint Upgrade, the expansion of Voice Chat to 100 concurrent users, the new Animation Graph System beta (formally announced April 8 after Studio Beta releases throughout late March and early April), Avatar Makeup for user customization, Robux as a subscription payment option, new Team Create age requirements, new player personalization APIs (including Platform Spender, Active Payer, and Tenure classifications), Spatial Query Filters, CreateDataModelContent for performance optimization, verified badge updates, and the RDC26 save-the-date announcement, provide long-requested functionality that solves real scalability, creative, monetization, and social problems.

 What Are Extended Services for Data Stores and Why Do They Matter?